Okay, we’ve managed to encapsulate the beauty of nature’s ecosystems and housed it inside a little glass world, so what do we do next?

-Some colourful layering and a simple succulent or cacti goes a long way to make a gorgeous addition to your mantlepiece.
+Some colorful layering and a simple succulent or cacti go a long way to make a gorgeous addition to your mantlepiece.

-If you’re using a black gravel for your base, use a black aquarium sand first so that your subsequent layers remain crisp.
+If you’re using black gravel for your base, use black aquarium sand first so that your subsequent layers remain crisp.

 3 | Spice Jar Terrarium

 Old jars are another household staple.
 This could be something that once held herbs, spices, sauce, or as in our case today: pesto.

 Personally, I love the shape of these sorts of jars as they allow you to create a 360º design.

 These jars often come labeled, but some hot water and steel wool will make short work of them.